THUDM/CogDL/README.md

 - Sparsification: fast network embedding on large-scale networks with tens of millions of nodes
 - Arbitrary: dealing with different graph strucutures: attributed, multiplex and heterogeneous networks
-- Parallel: multi-GPU training on one machine or across multiple machines
+- Parallel: parallel training of different seeds and different models on multiple GPUs and automatically reporting the result table
 - Extensible: easily register new datasets, models, criterions and tasks